 RAISE AWARENESS of the need and proven business benefits

 LEVERAGE ECOSYSTEM of social services and incentives for Second Chance support

 SHARE BEST PRACTICES and resources

-Membership in the Beacon of Hope Business Alliance is free.
-But you can support us in our mission to bring about greater awareness, provide a process and best practices in developing Second Chance Citizen talent, engaging a social service ecosystem and sharing resources to change lives and enhance our community.
-Everyone has their own benefit that they derive for wanting to be a part of it.
-What’s yours?
+Membership with the Beacon of Hope Business Alliance is free.
+However, you can still support us in our mission to bring about greater awareness, to engage a social service ecosystem, and to share resources to change lives and enhance our community.
+We hope that the categories listed below give you a better idea of just how beneficial your membership could be.

 EVERYONE DESERVES A SECOND CHANCE

 At some point in your life, you have critically needed a second chance – we all have.
 It is human to make mistakes and because of this, justice holds a crucial place in our society.
 However, it is also human to seek mercy, forgiveness, and to help build each other back up.
 It’s simply the right thing to do.

 When we are given second chances, we have more to prove.
 Because of this, we have found some of the hardest working, most appreciate, and most dedicated employees through Second Chance Hiring.
 As an example, the annual turnover rate for the Beacon of Hope company with the greatest Second Chance population, Nehemiah Manufacturing, is 15% (a quarter of the traditional rate).
 Read about the success in reducing turnover from one of our Social Service Partners, Cincinnati Works, in the Harvard Business Review.

 When you offer a job that builds confidence and ultimately leads to self-sufficiency, you elevate more than just one human spirit.
 You affect the lives of everyone who loves and is intimately connected to that person – children, parents, siblings, family, friends, neighbors.
 The transformation has a ripple effect.